 Why do Dogs Vomit

-Dogs vomit for much the same reason as humans after all we are all mammals and not that much different then our four-legged friends.
+Dogs vomit for much the same reason humans do—after all, we are mammals and not much different from our four-legged friends.
 Why do we vomit?
-Because we ate something bad or that did not agree with our systems, we have contracted a virus or we have a parasite living in our digestive tract or we have a medical condition that needs some attention.
+It’s usually because we ate something that didn’t agree with us, we’ve contracted a virus, we have a parasite in our digestive tract, or we have a medical condition that requires attention.

-Dogs are not any different.
-In fact, they are simpler in that they cannot reach for a bottle of Tums or Pepto if they have an upset stomach, potentially masking important symptoms.
-If they feel the need to vomit, our canine companions will eat grass to induce vomiting instead of masking the problem, a system that actually makes more sense.
+Dogs are no different.
+In fact, they are simpler in that they cannot reach for a bottle of Tums or Pepto if they have an upset stomach, which might mask important symptoms.
+If they feel the need to vomit, our canine companions will eat grass to induce vomiting instead of masking the problem—a more natural system that makes sense.

-The more difficult question is what you do if your dog vomits and the answer is highly dependent on the circumstances surrounding the episode.
+The more difficult question is, “What should you do if your dog vomits?”
+The answer depends on the circumstances surrounding the episode.

-The most common vomit is the grass eating kind.
-The dog has not eaten for a while, their stomach is upset because of too much acid causing bile and they just want to get it out of their system.
-They eat some grass, vomit twice and a few minutes later, they are chowing down on their breakfast.
-Simple and as long as it is only an occasional occurrence, not a big deal.
+The most common kind of vomiting occurs after a dog eats grass.
+In this case, the dog has not eaten for a while, and their stomach is upset due to too much acid, causing bile.
+They just want to get it out of their system.
+After eating some grass and vomiting twice, the dog is usually back to normal and ready to chow down on their breakfast.
+This is simple, and as long as it’s an occasional occurrence, it’s not a big deal.

-Vomiting that accompanied with mild diarrhea but otherwise the dog seems perfectly happy and full of life is more then likely caused by eating something that does not agree with them.
-Maybe that liver treat was just too big and too rich for their systems, much like us eating a giant fast food burger with matching the super sized fries and milkshake.
-If their energy level is good and their temperature is normal, give them water only for eight hours so their stomach has a chance to calm down and monitor their condition.
-If they continue to vomit or they develop a temperature, they need medical attention.
-If they are fine after eight hours, try a small meal of their regular kibble and see if that stays down.
-If it does, the dog is fine, if it does not, it is time for a visit to the vet.
+Vomiting accompanied by mild diarrhea, but with the dog otherwise appearing happy and energetic, is likely caused by eating something that doesn’t agree with them.
+Maybe that liver treat was just too rich for their system, much like us eating a giant fast-food burger with supersized fries and a milkshake.
+If your dog’s energy level is good and their temperature is normal, give them water only for eight hours to allow their stomach to calm down, and monitor their condition.
+If the vomiting continues or they develop a fever, they need medical attention.
+If they’re fine after eight hours, try a small meal of their regular kibble and see if it stays down.
+If it does, your dog is likely fine; if not, it’s time for a visit to the vet.

-Vomiting accompanied with insistent diarrhea, lethargy or a temperature requires immediate medical attention.
-Puppies and older dogs are extremely susceptible to illness as well as dehydration caused by the vomiting and diarrhea.
-Take them to their vet at the first indication that the vomiting session is maybe more serious then you first thought it is not worth taking a chance with their life.
-Viruses and parasites such as Giardia are often the cause of the distress and early diagnosis and treatment can make a big difference to how quickly your dog recovers.
+Vomiting accompanied by persistent diarrhea, lethargy, or a fever requires immediate medical attention.
+Puppies and older dogs are especially vulnerable to illness and dehydration caused by vomiting and diarrhea.
+Take them to the vet at the first sign that the vomiting might be more serious than you initially thought—it’s not worth taking a chance with their life.
+Viruses and parasites such as Giardia are often the cause, and early diagnosis and treatment can make a big difference in how quickly your dog recovers.

-Unproductive vomiting the dog is retching but nothing is coming up is an emergency requiring immediate medical attention.
-The most common cause is Gastric Torsion, a condition where the dog’s stomach has flipped over either 180 or 360 degrees.
-This is more common in large dogs that have a deep chest and narrow waist like a German Shepherd or Standard Poodle but it does not mean that it is not seen in other breeds.
-This condition requires immediate surgery or else the dog will die.
+Unproductive vomiting—when a dog is retching but nothing is coming up—is an emergency requiring immediate medical attention.
+The most common cause is gastric torsion, a condition where the dog’s stomach has flipped over, either 180 or 360 degrees.
+This is more common in large dogs with a deep chest and narrow waist, such as a German Shepherd or Standard Poodle, but it can occur in other breeds as well.
+Gastric torsion requires immediate surgery; otherwise, the dog will die.

-Dogs do suffer from conditions such as Irritable Bowel Disease, gastric ulcers, pancreatitis, hiatal hernias, chronic gastritis, liver and kidney disease, malabsorption and maldigestion disorders, eosinophilic enteritis, colitis, hypoadrenocorticism and congenital megaesophagus to name a few causes of chronic vomiting.
-Most of these conditions are accompanied by other symptoms such as diarrhea, a change in energy and weight levels, etc so make sure to mention to your vet if anything else has changed since the vomiting began.
+Dogs can also suffer from conditions like irritable bowel disease, gastric ulcers, pancreatitis, hiatal hernias, chronic gastritis, liver and kidney disease, malabsorption and maldigestion disorders, eosinophilic enteritis, colitis, hypoadrenocorticism, and congenital megaesophagus, to name a few causes of chronic vomiting.
+Most of these conditions come with other symptoms, such as diarrhea, changes in energy levels, or weight fluctuations.
+Be sure to mention any other changes to your vet since the vomiting began.

-A vet will start with the mostly likely cause what they are eating.
-Food allergies can cause vomiting in some dogs and it is a common starting point to diagnose an otherwise healthy dog that suffers from chronic vomiting with mild diarrhea.
-From there, a complete blood and urine panel as well as a fecal exam can help narrow down the potential causes for the vomiting.
-X-rays can rule out congenital megaesophagus, evaluate liver and kidney problems, and possibly show a hiatal hernia.
+A vet will usually start by considering the most likely cause: what your dog is eating.
+Food allergies can cause vomiting in some dogs, and it’s a common starting point for diagnosing an otherwise healthy dog that suffers from chronic vomiting and mild diarrhea.
+From there, a complete blood and urine panel, along with a fecal exam, can help narrow down the potential causes of vomiting.
+X-rays may be needed to rule out conditions like congenital megaesophagus, evaluate liver and kidney problems, and possibly reveal a hiatal hernia.

-In chronic cases, if the frequency of the vomiting increases or if it is accompanied with other symptoms, get your dog in to see the vet the same day.
-An emergency is a case of unproductive vomiting or projectile vomiting, vomiting accompanied by a fever, diarrhea and/or listlessness.
+If vomiting becomes more frequent, or if it is accompanied by other concerning symptoms, get your dog to the vet the same day.
+An emergency includes unproductive vomiting, projectile vomiting, vomiting with a fever, diarrhea, and/or lethargy.

-Dogs vomit sometimes, same as humans do.
-Sometimes it is a one-time occurrence and they go about their business as usual.
-Other times it is serious and requires intervention.
-Use common sense when deciding on whether your dog requires medical attention put yourself or your child in your dog’s situation and would you hesitate to seek medical help.
-No?
-Then why would you delay for your pet?
+Dogs vomit sometimes, just like humans.
+Occasionally, it’s a one-time occurrence, and they go about their business as usual.
+Other times, it’s serious and requires intervention.
+Use common sense when deciding whether your dog needs medical attention.
+If you wouldn’t hesitate to seek medical help for yourself or your child in a similar situation, why delay for your pet?

 Facebook